Amran-Lab/RDME/README.md

 ### Brief

-The Brief was to create a CRUD (Create, Read, Update, Delete) functioning website made by flask and deployed by Jenkins.
-The website must also have a minimum of two tables in a relational databases.
+The Brief was to create a CI/CD pipeline using Jenkins andsible and docker.It should also cnsist of 4 micro-services with data being persisted by sql.

-I decided to create a website where users can post movie and game reviews.
-This would be the create part of CRUD.
-For the read functionality I would let users be able to see reviews of their own and other people's reviews.
-Update would work by editing a review that already exists and delete will be able to delete both records and users.
+I decided to make a higher/lower game with a deck of cards.
+With service once containing front end, service 2 picking a card, service 3 giving points/message and service 4 comapring what user picked to what happened(the calculations).